hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 ## Views

-CRUD does not make a string differentiation between tables and views.
-The view metadata does not typical include information to decide if a view is updatable, so CRUD adds data modification to all views.
-It's up to the developer to decide if these methods can actually be used on each view.
+CRUD does not make a strong differentiation between tables and views.
+Typically databases do not inform if a view is updatable or not, so CRUD adds data modification methods to all view DAOs.
+It's up to the developer to decide if these methods can actually be used on each view or not.

 By and large database consider a view updatable if it does have a 1:1 relationship with the underlying *driving* table and the primary key of this table is available in the result set of the view.
 This is not written in stone,